Your Name: Adaptations

-Books
+Novelization

-The film was adapted as a light novel by Shinkai himself.
+The film was adapted as a light novel by Makoto Shinkai himself.
 It was published in Japan by Kadokawa on June 18, 2016, a month prior to the film's première, and is 262 pages long.

-By September 2016, it had sold approximately 1,029,000 copies.
-An official visual guide was also released.
+By September 2016, it had sold approximately 1,029,000 copies, along with an official visual guide.
 The novel has sold over 1.3 million copies, while the novel and visual guide have sold over 2.5 million copies combined.

-A followup to the light novel was released on August 1, 2016, under the title Your Name.
+A followup was released on August 1, 2016, under the title Your Name.
 Another Side: Earthbound.
 It is set during the events of Your Name through the perspective of Mitsuha's friends and family.
-The light novel was written by Makoto Shinkai and Arata Kanoh, with illustrations by Masayoshi Tanaka and Hiyori Asakawa.
+The light novel was written by Shinkai and Arata Kanoh, illustrated by Masayoshi Tanaka and Hiyori Asakawa.

 Both light novels, which were also adapted as manga by Shinkai himself, were published in English by Yen Press.
 An audiobook was released by their subdivision Yen Audio in July 2024.